cloudnativetrainings/trainings/kkp_fundamentals/08_addons/README.md

 kubectl apply -f ~/kkp/my-addon.yaml
 ```

 Finally you can add your Addon in the UI.
-Apply the Addon and verify in the Kubernetes Dashboatd that your Pod is running.
+Apply the Addon and verify in the Kubernetes Dashboatd if your Pod is running.

 Jump > [Home](../README.md) | Previous > [Upgrade KKP](../07_upgrade_kkp/README.md) | Next > [OAuth](../09_oauth/README.md)